The Abbey Road Sessions (Kylie Minogue album): Commercial performance

 The Abbey Road Sessions debuted at two on the UK Albums Chart, selling 37,556 copies in its first week.
 The following week, the album slipped to number seven on sales of 17,395 copies.
 It was certified Gold by the British Phonographic Industry (BPI) on 16 November 2012, denoting shipments in excess of 100,000 copies.
 The album entered at number seven on the Australian Albums Chart and number three on the Australia Artist Albums Chart.
 However, the album slipped out the top 40 in its third week at number 44.
 The album entered at 39 on the New Zealand Albums Chart, but slipped off the chart the next week.

 Elsewhere, the album generated moderate charting success.
 In Switzerland, the album debuted at number 17, until slipping out the top 50 in its third week.
 The album charted at number 54 in Austria for a sole week, becoming Minogue's least successful album in her Austrian charting discography.
 The album debuted at number 24 on the French Albums Chart, but fell out the top 100 in its third week.
 The album debuted at number 19 on the Spanish Albums Chart, but descended the rest of the way after its final peak.
 The album had longer success in Belgium than other European markets, peaking at numbers 22 and 31 on the Belgium Flanders and Belgium Wallonia charts.

 Singles

-"Flower" was released as the first single from the album.
-The song was originally penned for Minogue's tenth studio album, X, but was not added.
-The song received favourable reviews from music critics.
-It reached the top 40 in Belgium (both Wallonia and Flanders), while remaining outside the top 50 in the Netherlands.
-The song was ineligible to chart in the United Kingdom until the release of The Abbey Road Sessions, where it peaked at number 96 for a sole week on the UK Singles Chart.
+"Flower" was released as the first and only commercial single from the album on 25 September 2012.
+The song was originally written for Minogue’s tenth studio album, X (2007), but was ultimately not included.
+It received favourable reviews from music critics and reached the top 40 in both Belgian regions (Flanders and Wallonia), while charting outside the top 50 in the Netherlands.
+In the United Kingdom, the song was ineligible to chart until the release of The Abbey Road Sessions, after which it peaked at number 96 for one week on the UK Singles Chart.

-"On a Night Like This" was released as the second single from the album.
-The song was originally a single taken from Minogue's seventh studio album, Light Years (2000).
+"On a Night Like This" was issued as a promotional single in the United Kingdom and Europe to promote the album.
+The song was originally released as a single from Minogue’s seventh studio album, Light Years (2000).

+"Can't Get You Out of My Head" received a limited radio-only release in select European countries, including France and Italy.
+In addition, "The Locomotion" was released exclusively in Japan as a promotional single.
+The original version of the song served as the lead single from her self‑titled debut album, Kylie (1988).